 We both felt terrific in Sedona.
 My energy level was significantly elevated, I felt really happy and I had an overall sense of well being.
-Guy just said he felt good.
+Guy just said he felt “good.”
 That’s men for you.
-I want to write a blog post about how I felt and he has one word for you – good!
+I want to write a blog post about how I felt and he has one word!

-Sedona is a Great Year Round Destination That’s Even Better at Christmas
+Vortex or Not, Sedona is a Great Destination That’s Even Better at Christmas

 Other Posts You Might Like: